Yes, You Can Eat Pumpkin Seed Shells — Here's How

 Can You Eat Pumpkin Seed Shells?

 The inside of pumpkin seeds is what most people go for, but you can save yourself some time having to remove the shell by eating the whole seed — shell and all.
-This also increases the amount of fiber per serving.
+Eating the pumpkin seed shells means you'll get more of a crunch and more fiber per serving.

 Advertisement

 Take a look at pumpkin seeds' nutrition below.
-The nutrition facts for pumpkin seeds can vary depending on whether you eat the kernel alone or eat the shell too.
+The nutrition facts for pumpkin seeds can vary depending on whether you eat the kernel alone or the shell, too.
 The same serving of pumpkin seeds with the shells contains fewer calories, fat and protein but more carbs, fiber and zinc.

 Per 1 ounce